 These resources and templates are available for everyone to access and we hope that the information provided helps our service partners in their planning, preparation and delivery of services with COVID-19 in mind.

 Find these resources for all PIC, Australia and New Zealand specific information, on our website here.

 We will be offering our assistance to more partner services in planning and implementing their efforts to prevent the spread of COVID-19 and encourage all service partners to get in touch with us as well.

-Motivation Australia acknowledges the support of the Australian Government through the Australian NGO Cooperation Program (ANCP) and the support of the Government of Canada for enabling these activities to happen and assisting our partners to prevent the spread of COVID-19.
+Motivation Australia acknowledges the support of the Australian Government through the Australian NGO Cooperation Program (ANCP) and the Government of Canada through the Canadian Fund for Local Initiatives (CFLI) programme for enabling these activities to happen and assisting our partners to prevent the spread of COVID-19.